| |

 ![[*]](images/clear.gif) ROBERT FISHER Clubmaker, Gullane, East Lothian.

-Robert Fisher born 6th September 1878, son of Alexander Fisher, a
+Robert Fisher born 6th September 1878, son of Alexander Fisher, stonemason

-Stonemason and his wife Catherine Darge.
-Robert apprenticed as a blacksmith before starting a clubmaking business in Briar Cottage,
+and his wife Catherine Darge.
+Robert served a five year apprenticeship as a clubmaker before starting a clubmaking business in

 ![[*]](images/clear.gif)